Defensive Driving at a Construction Site – Here’s Why It Needs Your Attention.

 Make the Use of Spotter Compulsory and Definite

-Despite the driver having the required license, defensive driving training must be provided.
-It is like brushing up on the laws & guidelines, in-case they have forgotten any.
-Organising daily toolbox talks can help for refreshing this information or bringing to light a few key points, before commencing the work.
+Defensive driving training must be provided despite the driver having the required license.
+It is like brushing up on the laws and guidelines in case they have forgotten any.
+Organising daily toolbox talks can help refresh this information or bring to light a few key points before commencing the work.

 Some inclusions of the essential training are:-